disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/GOVERNMENT/USA/Central Intelligence Agency.md

 updated: 2025-08-04
 title: Central Intelligence Agency
 tags:
+  - Organization
+  - Intelligence
-  - organization
+  - Government
-  - intelligence
+  - USA
-  - government
+  - CIA
 description: The Central Intelligence Agency (CIA) is a civilian foreign intelligence service of the U.S. federal government, tasked with gathering, processing, and analyzing national security information from around the world.
 ---
 The [[Central Intelligence Agency]] (CIA) is a primary intelligence-gathering organization of the United States government.
 In the context of psychic research, the CIA played a significant, albeit often covert, role in funding and overseeing programs aimed at exploring and utilizing psychic phenomena for intelligence purposes.[^1]